RobSIM37/profile2025/docs/breadcrumbs.md

 Light Houses Session Tips
 - Prefer bit-string seeds: the puzzle state is encoded in `seed` as a length `size^2` binary string.
 Generating a new puzzle should update the URL via `history.replaceState`.
 - For shareable links, include a lightweight signature (e.g., `sig=xmur3(salt, seed, level)`) to distinguish app-generated links from hand-edited ones.
-- Gate progression on legitimate wins only (e.g., ignore â€œone-clickâ€ seeds and unsigned URLs when advancing levels).
+- Gate progression on legitimate wins only (e.g., ignore “one-click” seeds and unsigned URLs when advancing levels).
 - Enforce play caps judiciously (e.g., max moves, minimum lights-on ratio) and communicate rules in the UI.

 Components & Utilities